underledgerteam/mcross-smartcontract/README.md

   npx hardhat verify --network fuji "YOUR CONTRACT ADDRESS MCrossBridgeNFTController" npx hardhat verify --network fuji "YOUR CONTRACT ADDRESS MCrossBrdigeNFT"  "CONTRACT ADDRESS AxelarExecutable" "CONTRACT ADDRESS AxelarGasReceiver" "CONTRACT ADDRESS MCrossBridgeNFTController"
 ```
 ### PS.
-In the file Deploy.js Assume if you want to deploy to Avalanche Testnet you must be enabled only the bridge Contract of Fuji.
+In the file Deploy.js Assume if you want to deploy to Avalanche Testnet you must be enabled only the MCrossBrdigeNFT of Fuji.
 You must follow this example

 ```javaScript
   async function main() {